Degman1/RestaurantManagementSystem/README.md

 3. Make the menu more customizable and malleable
 4. Customers are saved in the system with their information and remembered when they come back
 5. Assign waiters to tables taking table location into consideration
+6. Account for menu items the kitchen can no longer prepare

 ## Computer Science Principles Incorperated into this Project